Adebayo, Cain lead Heat over Durant, Simmons and Nets

-NEW YORK (AP) — Bam Adebayo scored 17 points and undrafted rookie Jamal Cain added 15 points and 11 rebounds as the Miami Heat defeated the Brooklyn Nets 109-80.
-Kevin Durant led Brooklyn with 22 points on 8 of 12 shooting in 26 minutes.
+NEW YORK (AP) — Bam Adebayo scored 17 points, undrafted rookie Jamal Cain added 15 points and 11 rebounds and the Miami Heat beat the Brooklyn Nets 109-80 on Thursday night.
+Kevin Durant led Brooklyn with 22 points on 8-of-12 shooting in 26 minutes.
 Ben Simmons had four points and 10 rebounds for the Nets.
 Miami star Jimmy Butler played for the first time in the preseason, scoring two points in the first half and then sitting in the second half.
 Tyler Herro and Victor Oladipo didn’t play for the Heat.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.